Inbound Growth for Roofing Companies

 Understanding Today's Modern Buyer

-The myth is that "inbound is slow, that it takes a year or more for content marketing to work."
+A myth is that "marketing is slow, that it takes a year or more for content marketing to work."

-We've heard this misconception before, but we've found that in most cases, people who believe this simply don't fully understand how to use content to boost their revenue and sales.
-With the right strategy in place, inbound and content marketing can be very effective and will move the needle forward.
+We've heard this misconception before, but we've found that in most cases, people who believe this don't understand how to use content to boost their revenue and sales.
+With the right strategy in place, demand genearation and content marketing can be very effective and will move the needle forward.

-This "fluffy" content appeals to a large audience but likely attracts unqualified leads who are not really interested in what you're selling.
+This "fluffy" content appeals to a large audience but likely attracts unqualified leads who are not really interested in your roof repair or replacement services.

 Think about it this way: How much did you research your last big purchase?
 The cost of that item was likely at the top of your list when making your decision.

 When you go to a website and you can’t find how much something costs, you feel frustrated.
-You’re saying to yourself, “I can’t find what I’m looking for.
+You’re thinking, “I can’t find what I’m looking for.
 I’m trying to give you my money, but you’re not allowing me to do it."

-Instead of sticking around on that website, you're probably going to continue your search on other sites until you get the answer you're looking for.
-And you'll be happy to do business with a company that gives you that information upfront.
+Instead of sticking around on that website, you're probably going to continue your search elsewhere until you get the answer you're looking for.
+And you'll be happy to do business with a company that gives you the information upfront.

 This company built trust with you by giving you the information you were searching for to help you make your purchasing decision.

-An inbound approach is human, customer-centered, focused on a specific persona, educates and helps first, and delivers an overall superior customer experience.
+An demand generation approach is human, customer-centered, focused on a specific persona, educates and helps first, and delivers an overall superior customer experience.

-Inbound is a way of doing business by simply bringing so much value to the marketplace that the market can’t help but trust you.
+It is a way of doing business by simply bringing so much value to the marketplace that the market can’t help but trust you.
 And because of that trust, ultimately many buyers will give you their business.
-That’s the essence of inbound; they come to you because you’re so attractive and so valuable to the marketplace.
+That’s the essence of demand generation; they come to you because you’re so attractive and so valuable to the marketplace.

-No matter what space you're in, there are five content categories that have been shown to generate more revenue than any other content topics:
+We've found there are five content categories that have been shown to generate more revenue than any other topics:

-Writing about these topics, which not many people are willing to, will show buyers that you care about their questions, even if that means they don't do business with you.
+Writing about these topics, which not many companies are willing to do, will show buyers that you care about their questions, even if it makes you uncomfortable to answer.

 Today's modern buyers don't want to be sold to.
 They want information in their hands to make their own decisions.